Discover these tried and true catalog filters to manage your products at scale with ease.

 Why this view?
 If you're a retailer or agency who sells products across multiple categories, a product type view will make your work a breeze.

-In the example below, you'll see a view for categories "chairs" and "tables".
+In the example below, you'll see a view for the "chairs" category.

 Here's how to set up a product type/category view:

-Set up as many views as needed.
-Then, you can generate content using unique Content Rulesets to meet each's requirements.
+Set up as many filters as needed.
+Then generate content using unique Content Rulesets to meet each's requirements.

 View 3: By vendor, supplier, or brand